jdh8/jdh8.org/_posts/2021-01-02-how-to-program-math-functions.md

 ### Polynomial evaluation
 The best polynomial evaluation method depends on the system.
-For example, [pipelining greatly influences execution time][pipe].
+For example, [pipelining influences execution time][pipe].
 Luckily, there are well-known evaluation schemes that provide decent performance and reasonable errors.

 [pipe]: http://lolengine.net/blog/2011/9/17/playing-with-the-cpu-pipeline

 **Horner's scheme** produces the fewest operations.
-It is clearly the fastest if its argument is already parallelized, such as a vector or a tensor.
+It is the fastest if its argument is already a vector.
 It is also usually the most accurate method for a polynomial approximant of a well-conditioned function.
 However, its dependency chain is also the longest.
-It makes poor use of the pipeline because all operations except one depend on another.
+It underuses the pipeline because all operations except one depend on another.
 Hence, it is less than ideal on single-threaded systems.

 On the other hand, **Estrin's scheme** tries to be as parallel as possible.
-It groups terms in a binary fashion to achieve the shallowest dependency tree in expense of O(log(<var>n</var>)) extra squarings.
+It groups terms in a binary fashion to achieve the shallowest dependency tree at the expense of O(log(<var>n</var>)) extra squaring ops.

 There are also other evaluation schemes with different pros and cons.
-If this is critical for your work, benchmark to find the most suited one.
+Benchmark to find the most suited one if their difference is critical.